-The AIA gives a 100% write off on most types of plant and machinery costs, but not cars, of up to £250,000 per annum for a period of two years from January 2013.
+The AIA gives a 100% write off on most types of plant and machinery costs, but not cars, of up to £500,000 per annum for the period 1/6 April 2014 to 31 December 2015.
+From 1 January 2016 the AIA is set to reduce to £25,000.
 Any costs over the AIA will attract an annual ongoing allowance of 8% or 18% depending upon the type of asset.
-Special rules apply to accounting periods straddling April 2012 and January 2013 when the amount of available AIA changed.
+Special rules apply to accounting periods straddling 1/6 April 2014 and 31 December 2015 when the amount of available AIA changes.

 Clearly where full relief is not obtained in the initial period there will be further tax relief in subsequent years but maximising tax relief early has an important impact on tax cash flow.
 Businesses are eligible for a 100% allowance, on certain energy efficient plant and low emission cars.